parodos-dev/serverless-workflows-config/docs/mta/README.md

 ## Post-installation
 ### Edit the `mtaanalysis-props` ConfigMap:

-There is one variable required to be set in the `mtaanalysis-props` ConfigMap:
+There are two variables required to be set in the `mtaanalysis-props` ConfigMap:
 * **mta.url** - The URL to the MTA application
+* **quarkus.rest-client.mta_json.url** - MTA hub api

-To set the `mta.url` with the value of the following command:
+Set the `mta.url` with the value of the following command:
 - **Please note** that it may take several minutes for the MTA Operator to become available and for the route to be reachable.
 ```console
 while [[ $retry_count -lt 5 ]]; do